OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 The free energy differences are obtained from simulation data using the `MBAR estimator <https://www.alchemistry.org/wiki/Multistate_Bennett_Acceptance_Ratio>`_ (multistate Bennett acceptance ratio estimator) as implemented in the `PyMBAR package <https://pymbar.readthedocs.io/en/master/mbar.html>`_.
 Both the MABR estimates of the two legs of the thermodynamic cycle, and the overall absolute solvation free energy (of the entire cycle) are obtained, which is different compared to the results in the :class:`.RelativeHybridTopologyProtocol` where results from two legs of the thermodynamic cycle are obtained separately.
-TODO: Link to results page once done

-In addition to the estimates of the free energy changes and their uncertainty, the protocol also returns some metrics to help assess convergence of the results.
-The forward and reverse analysis looks at the time convergence of the free energy estimates.
-The MBAR overlap matrix checks how well lambda states overlap.
-Since the accuracy of the MBAR estimator depends on sufficient overlap between lambda states, this is a very important metric.
+In addition to the estimates of the free energy changes and their uncertainty, the protocol also returns some metrics to help assess convergence of the results, these are detailed in the :ref:`Results <userguide_results>` section.
-To assess the mixing of lambda states in the Hamiltonian replica exchange method, the results object returns the replica exchange transition matrix, which can be plotted as the replica exchange overlap matrix, as well as a time series of all replica states.
-(Todo: link to the results page in case examples of these plots are deposited there)

 See Also
 --------